Using Citrix SD-WAN to connect to Microsoft Azure Virtual WAN

 In the SD-WAN Center UI, navigate to Configuration > Cloud Connectivity > Azure > Virtual WAN.
 Configure Azure connection settings.
 Refer to the following link for more information about configuring Azure VPN connection, Azure Resource Manager.

-With 11.1.0 release and above, the Primary and Secondary WAN link configuration for Azure Virtual WAN integration is supported.
+With 11.1.0 release, the Primary and Secondary WAN link configuration for Azure Virtual WAN integration is supported.
 The primary reason of adding secondary WAN link is to have redundancy from the Citrix SD-WAN site.

 With the previous implementation, failure of the WAN link could result in traffic disruption and connectivity loss to Azure Virtual WAN.
 With the current implementation, the Site to Azure Virtual WAN connectivity is kept alive even if the primary WAN link is down.